-The other important factor is to keep the penis “healthy” after cancer treatment to maximise the chance of return of erections, the so-called “use it or lose it” approach, or penile rehabilitation.
+The other, and possibly the most important factor however, is to keep the penis “healthy” after cancer treatment to maximise the chance of return of erections, the so-called “use it or lose it” approach, or penile rehabilitation.

 Surgery tends to result in immediate loss of erections that then hopefully will improve over time, whereas the other treatments such as radiotherapy may result in a delayed loss of erections, up to 6 months or more after treatment.

 Unfortunately the chance of return of erections, even with these measures, is often less than the patient themselves, and their doctors, would like.
 Discussion towards moving on to erectile restoration with a penile implant should start during the first 6 -12 months if there is no sign of erectile activity.

 The oral treatments for erection problems are known as PDE5 inhibitors, of which there are 4 available in Australia at present (Viagra, Levitra, Cialis and Spedra).
 The tablets are swallowed about 1 hour before planned sexual activity when being used on an ‘as required’ basis to improve a man’s erection.

 However, during the first few months after surgery, these oral tablets may not have as successful an effect as penile injections, but some men may prefer tablets to injections at the early stage of recovery.

 Men who may not be ready to engage in sexual intercourse in the first few months after surgery may use the tablets which could result in a softer erection not firm enough for penetration, but sexual play is encouraged as part of the “exercise” concept.
 An orgasm is entirely possible with a soft erection or indeed with no erection when adequate stimulation to the penis occurs.

 However, there is some evidence that just by taking PDE5 inhibitors, even without an erection occurring, there may be benefit in prevention of deterioration of the erection tissues.